XarkLabs/Xosera/REFERENCE.md

 3. When XVID_DATA_2 is written to individually (i.e., the preceding register write was not XVID_DATA), it will store the value written internally, but not write data to VRAM nor apply the WR_INC value.
 This is useful to load a constant value into the blitter (e.g. for a VRAM fill).
+4. The VID_CTRL also has Xosera "re-init" functionality.
+Write the value 0x808x to `XVID_VID_CTRL` and Xosera FPGA will reconfigure itself (like power on).
+The low two bits also select the firmware to reconfigure to (0=normal, but others configs can be setup).
+The FPGA takes about 80-100 milliseconds to restart (you can write to register and check if it reads back to wait for reboot).

 ### Xosera VID_CTRL regiters